-Local reliability rules have been adopted that apply to individual zones.
+Local Reliability Rules have been adopted that apply to individual zones.
 These Reliability Rules are more stringent than other Reliability Rules because of the need to protect the reliable delivery of electricity for specific electric system characteristics and demographics relative to these zones.
 These conditions include unique circumstances and complexities related to the maintenance of reliable transmission service, and the dire consequences that would result from failure to provide uninterrupted service.
+Any constraints imposed by the more stringent criteria in these Local Reliability Rules shall be observed in daily operations.

 Certain of these Reliability Rules have been instituted as the result of NYS Public Service Commission orders or directives.
-The local reliability rules apply to the New York City (I-R1 through I-R4) and Long Island (I-R3) zones.
+The Local Reliability Rules apply to the New York City (I-R1 through I-R4) and Long Island (I-R3) zones.